-I could be eating a juicy wedge of watermelon when it’s 20 below F (29 C.) the wind is howling and there’s 3 feet (91 cm.) of snow on the ground, and I would still be daydreaming about warm, lazy summer days and nights.
+I could be eating a juicy wedge of watermelon when it’s 20 degrees below F. (29 C.), the wind is howling, and there’s 3 feet (91 cm.) of snow on the ground, and I would still be daydreaming about warm, lazy summer days and nights.
 There is no other food that is so synonymous with summer.
 Growing your own watermelon may take a bit of work but is definitely rewarding.
 In order to get the sweetest, juiciest melon, what kind of fertilizer do you need to use on watermelon plants?

 Watermelon Fertilizer Schedule

 There is no set watermelon fertilizer schedule.
 Fertilizing is determined by the current soil condition and, thereafter, by the stage at which the watermelon plant is growing.
 For example, is it an emergent seedling or is it in bloom?
 Both stages have different nutritional needs.

 When fertilizing watermelon plants, use nitrogen based fertilizer at the onset.
 Once the plant begins flowering, however, switch to feeding the watermelon a phosphorus and potassium based fertilizer.
 Watermelons require ample potassium and phosphorus for optimal melon production.

 How you are going to fertilize watermelon plants and with what type of fertilizer are best determined by a soil test prior to sowing or transplanting.
 In the absence of a soil test, it’s a good idea to apply 5-10-10 at the rate of 15 pounds (7 kg.) per 500 feet (152 m.).
 To minimize possible nitrogen burn, mix the fertilizer thoroughly through the top 6 inches (15 cm.) of soil.